bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 <!-- theme: error -->

 ### Delete Carefully
-> There is no undo, so be sure before you delete an account.
+> Deleting an account cannot be undone, so be sure before clicking the trash can icon.
 You can also use the checkboxes on the left side to delete multiple accounts at once – but be especially careful when using this option.

 </div>
 </div>
 </div>

-## Obtaining App API Credentials
+## Obtaining app API credentials

-To get App API Credentials, login to (or create) your BigCommerce [Developer Portal](https://devtools.bigcommerce.com) account.
-Navigate to **My Apps** (top-right corner), then:
+To get app API credentials, create and login to your BigCommerce [Developer Portal](https://devtools.bigcommerce.com) account.
+Navigate to **My Apps** in the top-right corner, then:

-1. Click **Create an app**
+1. Click **Create an app**.
-2. Give your app a name (only be visible to you)
+2. Give your app a name (this will only be visible to you).
-3. Click **Create** (a pop up box will display showing Your Profile, App Summary and Category)
+3. Click **Create** (a pop up box will display showing Your Profile, App Summary and Category).

 ![#### Create an App](//s3.amazonaws.com/user-content.stoplight.io/6012/1537389767940 "#### Create an App")

-1. Click on **Step 3 - Technical**.
-Fill out the App Features sections with App Type, Callback URLs and Scope.
+4. Click on **Step 3 - Technical**.
+Fill out the App Features sections with app type, callback URLs and scope.

 #### Step 3 - Technical
 ![#### Step 3 - Technical](//s3.amazonaws.com/user-content.stoplight.io/6012/1537389883100 "#### Step 3 - Technical")

-1. In the lower right-hand corner of the popup box, click **Update & Close**.
+5. In the lower right-hand corner of the popup box, click **Update & Close**.
-2. A new pop up will show asking if you want to change the OAuth Scopes.
+6. A new pop up will show asking if you want to change the OAuth scopes.
 Click **Confirm Update**.
-3. You will be routed back to the Dev Tools home page and your app will be listed.
+7. You will be routed back to the Dev Tools home page and your app will be listed.
 Click **View Client ID**.

 ![#### View Client Id](//s3.amazonaws.com/user-content.stoplight.io/6012/1537390078741 "#### View Client Id")

-1. Copy your Client ID and Client Secret.
-The Client ID and Client Secret can be accessed at any time by clicking **View Client ID**.
+8. Copy your client ID and client secret.
+The client ID and client secret can be accessed at any time by clicking **View Client ID**.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--">